-Rutherrin® is a unique agent that offers the ability to enhance injury to tumor tissue by accelerating damage through the production of ROS and free radicals; thereby, acting as a radio enhancer.
-Several preclinical strategies have been investigated by Theralase®'s scientists to research, develop, optimize and advance highly selective and effective radio sensitizing properties of Rutherrin®.
+Rutherrin[®] is a unique agent that offers the ability to enhance injury to tumor tissue by accelerating damage through the production of ROS and free radicals; thereby, acting as a radio enhancer.
+Several preclinical strategies have been investigated by Theralase[®]'s scientists to research, develop, optimize and advance highly selective and effective radio sensitizing properties of Rutherrin[®].

 Rutherrin® activation via RT is preferential to light activation due to the much deeper tissue penetration of RT.

-Below, Theralase® highlights recent progress on the current research and development initiatives utilizing Rutherrin®, in several in vitro and in vivo models.
+Below, Theralase[®] highlights recent progress on the current research and development initiatives utilizing Rutherrin[®], in several in vitro and in vivo models.

-Further research and development is currently underway into the mechanisms of action of Rutherrin®, it's multidisciplinary applications, delivery methodologies, safety and efficacy.
+Further research and development is currently underway into the mechanisms of action of Rutherrin[®], its multidisciplinary applications, delivery methodologies, safety and efficacy.

-Once Rutherrin®'s Maximum Tolerated Dose ("MTD") and hence Human Equivalent Dose ("HED") limits have been determined through non-Good Laboratory Practices ("GLP") and GLP toxicology studies, Theralase®, subject to the required regulatory approvals, plans to inject Rutherrin® systemically into patients via a Phase Ib clinical study, to allow localization to various cancer cells, including Glio Blastoma Multiforme ("GBM") and Non-Small Cell Lung Cancer ("NSCLC") and then activate Rutherrin® with radiation with the intent of safely and effectively destroying the cancer of interest.
+Once Rutherrin[®]'s Maximum Tolerated Dose ("MTD") and hence Human Equivalent Dose ("HED") limits have been determined through non-Good Laboratory Practices ("GLP") and GLP toxicology studies, Theralase[®], subject to the required regulatory approvals, plans to intravenously inject Rutherrin[®] into patients via a Phase Ib/II adaptive clinical study design, to first determine localization to various cancer cells, including Glio Blastoma Multiforme ("GBM") and Non-Small Cell Lung Cancer ("NSCLC") and then in an adaptive design activate Rutherrin[®] with radiation with the intent of safely and effectively destroying the cancer of interest.

-Rutherrin®, if proven successful, would thus be able to "hunt" and "localize" into cancer cells and when activated by radiation "destroy" them; wherever, they may reside in the body.
+Rutherrin[®], if proven successful, would thus be able to "hunt" and "localize" into cancer cells and when activated by radiation "destroy" them; wherever, they may reside in the body.

-Additional Virus Targets\
+Additional Virus Targets:

-Theralase® executed a Sponsored Research Agreement ("SRA") with the University of Manitoba ("UM") Medical Microbiology department in July 2020, which has been subsequently extended to June 2023, to commence development of a coronavirus vaccine utilizing Theralase®'s patented and proprietary PDCs.
-The primary objective of the SRA was to investigate the efficacy of Theralase®'s lead PDC to destroy a variety of viruses; including: H1N1 Influenza, Zika and coronaviruses (Biological Safety Level ("BSL") 2).
+Theralase[®] executed a Sponsored Research Agreement ("SRA") with the University of Manitoba ("UM") Medical Microbiology department in July 2020, which has been subsequently extended to June 2023, to commence development of a coronavirus vaccine utilizing Theralase[®]'s patented and proprietary PDCs.
+The primary objective of the SRA was to investigate the efficacy of Theralase[®]'s lead PDC to destroy a variety of viruses; including: H1N1 Influenza, Zika and coronaviruses (Biological Safety Level ("BSL") 2).
 The secondary objective was to optimize the concentration of PDC required, the activation methodology and how to potentially administer the treatment to humans to be used as a vaccine (prevention of a patient from contracting COVID-19) (BSL-3).